 If you find yourself needing a lot of conditioner to soften or detangle your hair, perhaps you're not using the right conditioner.
 A small amount of conditioner (proportionate for the amount of hair you have) should be enough to get the job done.
-Something with more moisture power may be in order, rather than using more product.
+Rather than using more conditioner, try a formula with more moisture power or add a deep conditioner to your routine once or twice a month.

 Skip a Day

-Try making your chemical services economically friendly by choosing color and texture services that require less maintenance, and you'll be able to extend the life of your do by one to four weeks!
-One or two less chemical services per year can add up to big bucks!
+Try making your chemical services economically friendly by choosing color and texture services that require less maintenance, and you'll be able to extend the life of your chemical services by an additional 2-4 weeks.
+One or two less chemical services per year can add up to big bucks.

 To keep maintenance low, try keeping your hair color within two to three shades of your natural color, that way it won't be as obvious when it grows out.
 Learn how to care for your color properly